pankajpatildsa/Football-Team-Analysis/README.md

 1. Analysis of the previous team Performance <br>
 2. Analysis of the Different Players in the team <br>
 3. Analysis of the Transfer Market<br>
-4. Revenue allocation for the process<br>
+4. Revenue allocation for the process

 In this project, I will focus on solving this decision problem for the managers of the football team and provide a thorough analysis of the entire football team with the help of the various IT tools in the market.
 Here, I will do analysis of the Real Madrid football club which is a